CloudWithChris/cloudwithchris.com/content/blog/a-few-useful-azure-resources.md

-+++
+---
+Author: chrisreddington
-Description = "Over the past few weeks, I have been working on a number of projects relating to Azure.
+Description: Over the past few weeks, I have been working on a number of projects relating to Azure.
 The usual theme has crept up, around recommended practices, and where to go for documentation.
-There are a couple of great resources to be aware of!" date = 2016-09-03T12:00:00-00:00
+There are a couple of great resources to be aware of!
-PublishDate = 2016-09-03T12:00:00-00:00 # this is the datetime for the when the epsiode was published.
-This will default to Date if it is not set.
-Example is "2016-04-25T04:09:45-05:00" title = "A few useful Azure Resources" images = ["img/cloudwithchrislogo.png"]
-Author = "chrisreddington"
-# blog_banner = "img/episode/default-banner.jpg"
-blog_image = "img/cloudwithchrislogo.png"
-categories = ["Azure", "Useful Resources"] tags = ["Azure", "Architecture"]
-#series = ["The Nirvana of DevOps"]
-#aliases = ["/##"]
-+++
+PublishDate: "2016-09-03T12:00:00Z"
+blog_image: img/cloudwithchrislogo.png
+categories:
+- Azure
+- Useful Resources
+date: "2016-09-03T12:00:00Z"
+images:
+- img/cloudwithchrislogo.png
+tags:
+- Azure
+- Architecture
+title: A few useful Azure Resources
+---

 Over the past few weeks, I have been working on a number of projects relating to Azure.